winitzki/scall/README.md

 # Release version history

+## 0.2.1

+- Implemented `fastparse-memoize` to speed up parsing (by 10x and more in some cases).
+- Upgrade to fastparse 3.1.x

 ## 0.2.0

+- First version published on Sonatype
 - Fixed the regression described in https://github.com/dhall-lang/dhall-haskell/issues/2597
 - Support for Yaml and JSON export
 - Standalone JAR executable `dhall.jar` with command-line options similar to `dhall-haskell`